Scrape out an award winning future for pollinators

 “This latter service makes populations more robust and able to resist chance events and threats, such as fire, disease and gradual habitat degradation, for example.”

-Along with the innovative chalk scrapes, other conservation work by Duncan and the team at Corhampton include the rich and diverse flora in the out of play rough, including orchid species and parasitic plants, encouraged by the ‘cut and collect’ grassland management.
+Along with the innovative chalk scrapes, other conservation work by the team at Corhampton include the rich and diverse flora in the out of play rough, including orchid species and parasitic plants, encouraged by the ‘cut and collect’ grassland management.

 Small areas of lightly managed or unmanaged ground, often between a green and tee, have generated conditions suitable for wild plants such as cuckoo flower (Cardamine pratensis) and garlic mustard (Alliaria petiolate), the main larval food plants of the orange tip butterfly.